peter88213/novelyst_templates/docs/de/usage.md

 # Conventions

-In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
-See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.
+In *novelyst*, you can define a narrative structure with "Planung" Teils, Kapitels, and scenes.
+See [Bögen](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.

 ## Markdown file structure